 Beginning with our initial closing in March 2020, we have conducted private offerings of our shares of common stock to accredited investors.
-As of January 15, 2024, as a result of these private offerings, we had received an aggregate of approximately \$906.4 million from such private offerings, of which \$100 million was from TIAA.
-Following the final drawdown notice dated December 21, 2023, we had no undrawn capital commitments remaining.
+As of November 16, 2023, as a result of these private offerings, we had received aggregate capital commitments totaling \$906.4 million (\$142.4 million remaining undrawn), of which \$100 million (\$15.7 million remaining undrawn) were from TIAA.